 Leaving tooth resorption untreated can lead to more complications, aside from the symptoms.
 Some of the complications include:

 Early detection of tooth resorption is essential for an easy recovery.
-Treatment for different cases of resorption depend on the particulars of each case.
+Treatment for different cases of resorption depends on the particulars of each case.
 Treatment methods for resorption are focused on preserving any remaining parts of the tooth, which usually means removing the damaged parts of the tooth to prevent further resorption.
 The treatment methods for resorption can be:

 Resorption affects the appearance of your teeth too, so some people resort to implants or veneers to replace any teeth that are removed for a more natural smile.

-Most dental issues can be avoided by regular brushing, flossing and visiting the dentist for professional dental cleaning or just a routine check-up.
-Resorption can still occur if you take good care about your dental hygiene, for example as a result of an injury to the mouth or teeth.
+Most dental issues can be avoided by regular brushing, flossing and visiting the dentist for a professional dental cleaning or just a routine check-up.
+Resorption can still occur if you take good care of your dental hygiene, for example as a result of an injury to the mouth or teeth.
 If you are an athlete, a good way to prevent dental trauma is to wear a mouthguard.

 It may be normal for children to go through resorption, but adults should be aware of the first signs of resorption, to prevent further complications and have a more effective treatment.
-Pay attention to the spacing between your teeth, as well as any abnormality in the appearance of your teeth or gums or any unusual pain, and visit your dentist as soon as you have reason to doubt for resorption, or any other problem.
+Pay attention to the spacing between your teeth, as well as any abnormality in the appearance of your teeth or gums or any unusual pain, and visit your dentist as soon as you have reason to doubt for resorption or any other problem.